Protik49/Real-Time-Operating-Systems-RTOS-/README.md

 ```

 ## Scheduling Algorithms
 Advanced scheduling techniques ensure optimal task execution and resource utilization in real-time environments.
-From fixed-priority to dynamic scheduling approaches, these algorithms form the backbone of RTOS task management.
+These algorithms form the backbone of RTOS task management from fixed-priority to dynamic scheduling approaches.

 | Algorithm | Type | Advantages | Disadvantages |
 |-----------|------|------------|---------------|